-EERI/FEMA GRADUATE FELLOWSHIP IN EARTHQUAKE HAZARD REDUCTION
+EERI/FEMA GRADUATE FELLOWSHIPS IN EARTHQUAKE HAZARD REDUCTION

 Applicants must be enrolled in a graduate degree program at an accredited U.S. college or university and must hold U.S. citizenship or permanent resident status.
 All applications must include an academic transcript and a statement of educational and career goals.